 Routing your outbound mail to Mimecast in Exchange is accomplished through the creation of a send connector.
 We provide two unique smart hosts per region to ensure 100% availability.
 We will email these to your Technical Point of Contact as part the Connect Process.
 The Mimecast Gateway page also provides this information.
 Both hostnames should be used to ensure round robin traffic as well as provide a failover.

 For more information on how to configure SMTP connectors, view the relevant article below:

 - Setting up an SMTP Connector: Exchange 2016 / 2013 / 2010

-- Set up an SMTP Connector: Exchange 2007
+- Setting up an SMTP Connector: Exchange 2007

 - Lotus Domino: Setting up an SMTP Connector